OnLine Exhibits

 Over 200 American military bands were stationed in Europe during World War I. Because the quality of these bands was fairly low, military bandmasters' schools were established.
 Many Americans got a musical education while serving in the military, and after the war pursued careers in music education in the public schools.

-Corporal Martin G. Miller used this tenor saxophone (pictured at bottom, left) while in the band of the 130th Field Artillery, 35th Division, from 1917 to 1919.
+Corporal Martin G. Miller used this tenor saxophone (bottom, right) while in the band of the 130th Field Artillery, 35th Division, from 1917 to 1919.
 It was manufactured by Frank Holton & Co. of Chicago around 1903.

 World War II and Beyond